“Is that Gopalam? Why are you walking away as if you’ve not seen me?” Rama Sastry called out.

-Sastry returned to the present with a jerk.
-He told himself, ‘I couldn’t answer your question on that day; and certainly not today.’
-And then, he turned to Gopalam somberly and replied, “You say that my arguments are contradicting each other, right?”
+Sastry returned to the present and thought, “I couldn’t answer your question on that day; and certainly not today.”
+He turned to Gopalam somberly and replied, “You say that my arguments are contradicting each other, right?”

 “Yes, sir.
-On one hand, you’re saying Atman is a manifestation of beatitude and independent; it will not be touched by ordinary problems and evil.
-At the same time, you’re also saying the Atman is shrouded by illusion and thus craving for carnal pleasures.
+On one hand, you’re saying Atman is a manifestation of beatitude and is independent; it will not be touched by ordinary problems and evil.
+At the same time, you’re also saying the Atman is shrouded by illusion, and thus, craving for carnal pleasures.
 How can the Atman, independent and a fragment of the Lord, be shrouded by illusion?
-Earlier when I’d seen the dead body, you’d prayed for the peace of Atman.
-What is the point of praying for the peace of the Atman, if Atman were already a manifestation of Truth, Beauty and Bliss?
+Earlier, when we saw the dead body, you’d prayed for the peace of Atman.
+What is the point of praying for the peace of the Atman, if Atman is already a manifestation of Truth, Beauty and Bliss?
 You’ve also said the Atman would go straight to the heaven since he had died on the mukkoti ekadasi day.
 The Atman had already been a part of the Lord, where else would it go if not to Him?
-Better yet, life and death are only physical attributes of the body; that being the case …” Gopalam stopped abruptly, looking into Sastry’s countenance.
+Better yet, life and death are only physical attributes of the body; that being the case …” Gopalam stopped abruptly, looking into Sastry’s face.

-“Please, come to our house.
-Father has been thinking about you,” Gopalam said, changing the subject.
+“Please, come to my house.
+Father is thinking about you,” Gopalam said, changing the subject.

 “Shall we go to the exhibition grounds?
-Today, a sixteen-year old boy is going to douse himself in kerosene, set on fire, and jump into a three-hundred-yard deep well,” Sastry said, in an attempt to preempt Gopalam from reverting to the earlier topic.
+Today, a sixteen-year-old boy, doused in kerosene, will set himself on fire and jump into a three-hundred-yard deep well,” Sastry said, in an attempt to preempt Gopalam from reverting to the earlier topic.

 “Just for fun,” Sastry laughed aloud.
-Gopalam could not understand Sastry’s humor.
+Gopalam could not understand his humor.

 “That’s true.
-For many people, watching others in peril is a pleasure,” he said.
+For many people, watching others in danger is a pleasure,” he said.